Everything You Need to Know About Microvias in Printed Circuit Design

 There are a few different types of microvias.
 All microvias have two common characteristics:

 - Low aspect ratio: Contrary to through-hole vias in typical PCBs, microvias have small aspect ratio.
 The aspect ratio of these vias is preferably 0.75:1.
 Larger aspect ratios of 1:1, or even as high as 2:1, can be fabricated, but they bring reliability concerns.
 Because of this, they typically only span between a single layer.
+Note that a microvia aspect ratio that is greater than 1 does not meet the IPC definition of a microvia.

 - Susceptible to fracture at the neck: High aspect ratio through-hole vias (~10:1) tend to be most susceptible to fracture near the middle of the via barrel.
 Due to the plating method used in microvias, copper curves inward to the barrel region and stress tends to concentrate there.
 As a result, microvias are most susceptible to fracture in the neck region under repeated thermal cycling, strong vibration, or mechanical shock.